Kestito/ai-companion/project-docs/Action.md

 3. Implement notification system for proactive outreach
 4. Develop templates for different contact scenarios
 5. Set up monitoring dashboard for contact effectiveness
+6. Test it on telegram and whachapp .
+7. In futere it will be calls and sms.
+NO NEEDED YET

 **Expected Outcome**: Proactive contact capability that can be used alongside the existing reactive system.